 - Monica Restaurant is good but mostly has fewer customers.

 - Shekhawati Restaurant: Never mind some other time.

 Bollywood in Mandawa:

 Mandawa due to its beautiful Rajasthani town like feel is a popular shooting location for Bollywood films.
 There are several famous movies that have been shot here like P.K. (shown as Mandawa only where the alien first lands), Bajrangi Bhaijaan (shown as Pakistan), Shuddh Desi Romance, Love Aaj Kal, Jab We Met, Ae Dil Hai Mushkil, & Half Girlfriend.

 - Most havelis of Mandawa are now empty.
-Some have caretakers who double up as guide to show inside of the haveli at a nominal fee.
+Some have caretakers who double up as a guide to show inside of the haveli at a nominal fee.

 - There are more foreign tourists that flock to see the havelis of Mandawa than Indian tourists.